decrn/virtual-university/readme.md

 # Virtual University

-Relevant artifacts can be found in the `data/` directory.
+Relevant artifacts can be found in the `data/` directory. f

 ## Contents